The love of your life has just proposed to you and you said yes! Congratulations. Now comes the Big Day planning.

 Laser tattoo removal works by applying laser energy into the tattooed area.
-The ink then shatters into tiny little particles which is then eliminated through the body’s immune/lymphatic system.
+The ink then shatters into tiny little particles which are then eliminated through the body’s immune/lymphatic system.

 The healthier the individual, the quicker the process can be.
-This is because a healthy person will have less toxins in the body, resulting in greater and effective ink elimination.
+This is because a healthy person will have fewer toxins in the body, resulting in greater and effective ink elimination.

 You can give your immune system a boost, prior to your laser tattoo removal treatment.
 This will give your body a better chance at ink elimination in- between treatments and be ready for the next appointment.
 This could also result in fewer treatments for you.

 Certain colours like blues, greens, reds and yellows are the most difficult to remove and may require a few more treatments.

 Likewise, the location of your tattoo plays a part too.
 Tattoos on the feet and hands can take slightly longer as they are a little further away from your immune/lymphatic system.